As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 If there was any game to show the utter lunacy of Japan, it would be Katamari Damacy REROLL.

-As a game set in modern Japan, Katamari Damacy REROLL is the HD remaster of the original ‘Katamari Damacy’.
+One of the strangest games made in Japan on this list, Katamari Damacy REROLL is the HD remaster of the original ‘Katamari Damacy’.

 Oops!